Skip to content ↓

 Mathematics at Gateway Primary School

 Mathematics at Gateway Primary School is an essential part of a balanced and broad curriculum that is both challenging and enjoyable.
 Our expectation is that all learners should become fluent in the fundamentals of mathematics through varied and frequent practice and should be able to reason mathematically and solve problems by the application of their mathematical understanding.
-At Gateway, we follow the White Rose Scheme of Learning, ensuring that teaching is cyclical and builds on small manageable steps in order to help children understand the overall concepts.
+At Gateway, we follow the NCETM Curriculum Proritisation Materials supplemented by Oak Academy.
+This ensures that teaching is cyclical and builds on small manageable steps in order to help children understand the overall concepts.
 When introducing new concepts, we use concrete, pictorial and abstract approaches in order to embed a deeper understanding.
 We are developing a mastery approach to teaching and learning within mathematics at Gateway and aim to encourage our children to not only think mathematically but talk mathematically in order to develop their ability to articulate, discuss and explain using precise vocabulary.
 As a school, we endeavour to ensure that every child develops an enthusiastic and creative attitude towards mathematics that will develop their habits of thinking mathematically later on in life.

 Mathematics offers children an opportunity to:

-• Help children make sense of the numbers, patterns and shapes they see in the world around them, offers ways of handling data in an increasingly digital world and makes a crucial contribution to their development as a successful learner.
+• Make sense of the numbers, patterns and shapes they see in the world around them, offers ways of handling data in an increasingly digital world and makes a crucial contribution to their development as successful learners.

-• Explore mathematical problems that sometimes leads them to unexpected discoveries or new connections within the subject and beyond.
+• Explore mathematical problems that sometimes lead them to unexpected discoveries or new connections within the subject and beyond.

-• A new way of communicating using their mathematical thinking and language.
+• Communicate using their mathematical thinking and language skills.

 • Explore concepts, skills and thinking strategies that are essential in everyday life and support learning across the curriculum.